Zennoon/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 coming from the beginning to the middle, and the other coming from the last to the middle.
 These pointers swap their values along the way.

+5-string_toupper.c: The string uses a pointer to loop through the string (using pointer arithmetic), and each time, it dereferences the pointer and checks if the value in that address is lowercase or not.
+If it is, it is converted to uppercase using ASCII code manipulation.
+In summary, a string declared as a pointer can not be mutated, but if it is declared as an array, its characters can be mutated.